 P: 70% or better (0.0 QP)

-Honor Roll: Honor Roll is posted at the end of each quarter and is based upon individual grade point averages for that grading period:
+Honor Roll: Honor Roll is posted at the end of each semester and is based upon individual grade point averages for that grading period:

 Honor Roll: 3.0 — 3.49

-A student receiving a “D” or “F” in any course is not eligible for the Honor Roll regardless of her/his grade point average.
+Students earning a GPA of 3.5 or higher for both semesters earns Principal's Scholar or President's Scholar recognition.
+A student receiving an “F” in any course is not eligible for the Honor Roll regardless of her/his grade point average.

 Students at Christ the King Jesuit College Prep have been admitted because they have expressed a strong desire to work hard and be responsible, thoughtful individuals.
 The following are specific, but not comprehensive, examples of responsible or thoughtful conduct: